MaisieDeGraaf/leaflet-challeng/README.md

 1. Clone the repository to your local machine:

-2. Navigate to the project directory:
+2. Navigate to the project directory

-    - cd earthquake-leaflet

 3. Open the index.html file in your web browser to view the interactive map.